EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

 3. Modify and run the source code of your project

 We already solved #1 and #2 in the [Quickstart](../quickstart) guide.
-Lets explore how #2 works and how we can start programming with the engine.
+Lets review how #1 and #2 work really quickly, and we will start programming with the engine right after.

 ## Installing and running projects
 Ethereal Engine can be **extended** with projects.